hashicorp/terraform-provider-azurerm/website/docs/r/application_insights.html.markdown

 * `retention_in_days` - (Optional) Specifies the retention period in days.
 Possible values are `30`, `60`, `90`, `120`, `180`, `270`, `365`, `550` or `730`.
 Defaults to `90`.

 * `sampling_percentage` - (Optional) Specifies the percentage of the data produced by the monitored application that is sampled for Application Insights telemetry.
+Defaults to `100`.

 * `disable_ip_masking` - (Optional) By default the real client IP is masked as `0.0.0.0` in the logs.
 Use this argument to disable masking and log the real client IP.
 Defaults to `false`.